robogeek/wp-nofollow/readme.txt

 This plugin controls several useful attributes of external links.

 * Add affiliate ID tags to links to sites where this makes sense
+* Create buttons to add products directly to Amazon's shopping cart
 * Control, based on the domain of the outbound link, whether or not to add `rel=nofollow`.
 * Control whether to open outbound links in new windows (`target=_blank`)
 * Control whether to add visual cues for outbound links, including the favicon for the target site, and/or a generic external link icon